msmixj/Data-Analytics-Capstone/README.md

 # Data-Analytics-Capstone

-## Sports Data Analysis for College Recruitment
+## Analysis of Academic Scores for NCAA Athletic Programs in Preparation for College Selection
 by M. Susie Smith